 The court recast the issue as a question of whether a violation of Rule 41(b) of the Federal Rules of Criminal Procedure justified application of the exclusionary rule.

 The court noted initially that its own precedent on the issue held that "violations of federal rules do not justify the exclusion of evidence that has been seized on the basis of probable cause and with advance judicial approval."
-US v.
-Cazares-Olivas.
 Since the government did not bring up that argument in its brief, however, the court proceeded to examine the merits of Berkos' claim.

 Rule 41(b) provides, in relevant part, that: